Students sit at computers in a classroom, with windows opening onto mountains.

 34,000

-The University of Central Asia’s School of Professional and Continuing Education (SPCE) benefits over 34,000 learners in Kyrgyzstan
+The University of Central Asia’s School of Professional and Continuing Education (SPCE) benefits over 34,000 learners in the Kyrgyz Republic

 The Aga Khan School, Osh, Kyrgyz Republic.
 AKDN / Christopher Wilton-Steer